Science Writer

 Fascinating science surrounds us, no matter how seemingly mundane the subject.
 I've spent years digging into topics that many see as "boring" to unearth exciting stories of discovery, failure, triumph, and more—all in pursuit of knowledge.
 I'm particularly fond of telling stories about the unusual and mysterious, like the curious earthquake that lasted 32 years, or the bit of mantle found exposed in Maryland.

-My efforts to dig up these stories have been acknowledged with several awards, including the 2020 David Perlman award for Excellence in Science Journalism for a story on the birth of an underwater volcano, and the 2021 American Society of Civil Engineer's award for Excellence in Journalism for a story about America's deteriorating dams.
+My efforts to dig up these stories have been acknowledged with the 2020 David Perlman award for Excellence in Science Journalism for a story on the birth of an underwater volcano, and the 2021 American Society of Civil Engineer's award for Excellence in Journalism for a story about America's deteriorating dams.

-I am also an author of several books.
+I am also the author of several books.
 My children’s book What a Rock Can Reveal introduces young readers to the wonders of geology.
 You can also find my words in the solar system section of National Geographic’s Stargazer’s Atlas.

 Maya Wei-Haas is represented by Aevitas Creative Management.